dr-cs/databases/slides/relational-design.md

 | Charlie | Elm       | Charlotte |
 +---------+-----------+-----------+

-Here $street \rightarrow city$ is satisifed by this relation instance.
-However, we would not say that the functional dependency *holds*, or that the relation schema satisfies the functional dependency because we know there *can be* different cities with the same street names.
+Here $street \rightarrow city$ is satisifed by this relation state.
+However, we would not say that the functional dependency *holds*, or that the *relation schema* satisfies the functional dependency because we know there *can be* different cities with the same street names.

 # Trivial Functional Dependencies